 The anarchists aren’t helping.

 I drove down Locke Street on Sunday night; I saw windows boarded up and some debris still scattered.
-The anarchists were right to notice that gentrification is happening in Hamilton.
+The anarchists noticed that gentrification is happening in Hamilton.
 Their solution was to destroy vehicles, attack small businesses, and vandalize public property.
-One of them appears to have posted anonymously online.
-They wrote, “Locke St was downtown’s first gentrified street, its “success story” as Mayor Fred might say, the surrounding neighbourhoods the first to see the rent hikes that have since come to dominate so many of our lives.
+One of them appears to have posted anonymously online, they wrote, “Locke St was downtown’s first gentrified street, its “success story” as Mayor Fred might say, the surrounding neighbourhoods the first to see the rent hikes that have since come to dominate so many of our lives.
 Turning the tables and finally counterattacking Saturday night helped me to shake off some of the fear and frustration that build up when you’re trapped in a hopeless situation.
 May the rich remember that they are still within the reach of all the people they fuck over.”(7)

 First I am sorry that it has come to this.
 I am sorry that you feel this disillusioned with the city and your community that you think violent rebellion and vandalism is the only answer.
 I am sorry if your life experiences have alienated you and if the changes in Hamilton have left you worse off.
 If gentrification has harmed your well-being then that honestly really sucks.
 I genuinely hope your situation and luck improves.
 No one should be stifled by progress.
 Growth and development in the city should help and lift all, not leave people behind.